YouTuber and songwriter Maisie Marshall released her debut EP on 9 March.

 — madi (@aureums) March 9, 2018

-Read about Carrie Hope Fletcher‘s win at the WhatsOnStage Awards for her role as Wednesday Addams.
-Alternatively, check out our Video Spotlight about Joel Blundell‘s new video about the Content Gobbler.
+Read about Carrie Hope Fletcher‘s win at the WhatsOnStage Awards for her role as Wednesday Addams, or check out our Video Spotlight about Joel Blundell‘s Content Gobbler video.